International Ladies Garment Workers Union: The Uprising of 20,000 and the Great Revolt

 The strike was a violent one.
-Police routinely arrested picketers for trivial or imaginary offenses while employers hired local thugs to beat them as police looked the other way.
+Police routinely arrested picketers for trivial or imaginary offenses, while employers hired local thugs to beat them as police looked the other way.

 A group of wealthy women, among them Frances Perkins, Anne Morgan, and Alva Vanderbilt Belmont, supported the struggles of working class women with money and intervention with officials and often picketed with them.
 Newspapers dubbed them "the mink brigade" because they used their wealth and privilege to try to protect the strikers.
 The strikers did not always welcome their help; Emma Goldman told the press that "If the strike is won, it will be on its merits, not because it was assisted by wealthy ladies."

 The strike was only partially successful.
 The ILGWU accepted an arbitrated settlement in February 1910 that improved the workers' wages, working conditions, and hours, but the settlement did not provide union recognition.
 A number of companies, including the Triangle Shirtwaist Factory, refused to sign the agreement.
 But even so, the strike won a number of important gains.
 It encouraged workers in the industry to take action to improve their conditions, brought public attention to the sweatshop conditions.
 With some 20,000 shirtwaist workers as new members, Local 25 became the largest local affiliate of the ILGWU.

 Several months later, in 1910, the ILGWU led an even larger strike, later named "The Great Revolt", of 60,000 cloakmakers.
-After months of picketing, prominent members of the Jewish community, led by Louis Brandeis, mediated between the ILGWU and the Manufacturers Association.
+After months of picketing, prominent members of the Jewish community, led by Louis Brandeis, mediated between the ILGWU and the Manufacturer's Association.
 The employers won a promise that workers would settle their grievances through arbitration rather than strikes during the term of the Agreement (a common clause in Union contracts today).
+It did also manage to include provisions for the establishment of the Joint Board of Sanitary Control, Committee on Grievances, and a Board of Arbitration.